warrensbox/covid-vaccine-tracker/README.md

 ### Workflow
 <img src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/covid-vaccine-tracker/covid-vaccine-tracker-workflow-white-bg.svg" alt="drawing" style="width: 370px;"/>

-1. CloudWatch Rules will trigger lambda.
+1. CloudWatch will periodically trigger lambda.
-1. The lambda function(Notifier app) will call the following API: `https://www.vaccinespotter.org/api/v0/states/<STATE>.json`
+1. The lambda function (Notifier app) will call the following API: `https://www.vaccinespotter.org/api/v0/states/<STATE>.json`
-1. The returned payload from the API will be hashed and checked if the alert had been sent before.
-If the hash matches the previously sent alert, the function does nothing.
+1. With the returned payload from the API, we will check against DynamoDB if the alert has been sent before.
+If it's the same as the previous alert, the function does nothing.
-1. If the alert if different than the previous alert, the function will trigger an SNS Topic.
+1. If the alert is new and is different than the previous alert, the function will trigger the SNS Topic.
-1. All resources subcribing to the SNS topic will receive the alert.
+1. All resources subscribing to the SNS topic will receive the alert.

-### Follow step-by-step instructions to install notifier on your AWS account
+### Follow step-by-step instructions to install Covid notifier on your AWS account
 #### 1. Create IAM Policy
 - Navigate to the IAM Page on AWS console
-- Create new policy `covid-vaccine-all-lambda`
+- Create new policy - `covid-vaccine-all-lambda`
 - Update `<update-account-number-here>` with your AWS account number
 ```    "Version": "2021-03-17",
     "Statement": [